 DHC is the sole local authority archive within the county with Accredited status as conferred by The National Archives.
+Local studies library services and the Historic Environment Record are operated on behalf of Dorset Council.

-Vision and Mission
+Our Vision

-DHC is the physical and virtual hub for the archival heritage of Bournemouth, Christchurch Dorset and Poole in both hard copy and digital formats.
-The JAS acquires, preserves and makes accessible the archives of Bournemouth, Christchurch, Dorset and Poole and so promote cultural, economic, educational and social well-being.
+That Dorset History Centre is the physical and virtual hub for the archival and recorded heritage of the county of Dorset in both hard copy and digital formats.

+Our Mission

+To acquire, preserve and make accessible the archives of the county of Dorset and so promote cultural, economic, educational and social well-being.